Exploring Diversity-based Active Learning for 3D Object Detection in Autonomous Driving

 \subsection{Combining Diversity Terms}

-The various diversity terms, e.g. spatial, temporal and feature, defined above are complementary to each other and we can combine them to achieve better performance.
-As the values for each diversity objective are in different scales, we first normalize it to [0, 1] using a radial basis function (RBF) kernel.
-Specifically, for the spatial diversity term $d_s(\vect{x}_i, \vect{x}_j)$, we normalize it by the following equation:
+The various diversity terms defined above, such as spatial, temporal, and feature diversity, are complementary to each other, and we can combine them to achieve better performance.
+Since the values for each diversity objective are on different scales, we first normalize them to the [0, 1] range using a radial basis function (RBF) kernel.
+Specifically, for the spatial diversity term $d_s(\matr{x}_i, \matr{x}_j)$, we normalize it using the following equation:

-The temporal diversity term $d_t$ and $d_f$ can be similarly normalized.
+The temporal diversity term $d_t$ and $d_f$ can be normalized in a similar way.
 The distance metric used in Algorithm~\ref{AlgKCenterGreedy} is then defined as: